-where y_i^ is an unobserved dependent variable, x_i s the vector of independent variables, u is the error term, assumed to follow a standard logistic distribution, and β is the vector of regression coefficients.
+where y_i^ is an unobserved dependent variable, $x_i t$ s the vector of independent variables, u is the error term, assumed to follow a standard logistic distribution, and β is the vector of regression coefficients.
 The observed y_i is based on y_i^ according to the rule:

-1 As of late 2022, a Tesla Powerwall 2 can be installed for around AUD\$14,995, and prices are forecasted to fall considerably in the future.
+AUD\$14,995, and prices are forecasted to fall considerably in the future.
 The pricing options in the survey were influenced by the information displayed on a major electricity retailer's website.